briochemc/GEOTRACES.jl/ReadMe.md

        FORTRAN_format       = F12.3
        _FillValue           = -1.0e10
     ```
-    These shortcuts are matched to the GEOTRACES variable names in the `varname` function.
+    At this stage, only a few variables have a predefined shortcut (those I have used myself).
-    PRs or suggestions to add new shortcut names are welcome!
+    But suggestions to add new shortcut names are more than welcome!
+Just start an issue to ask for it on the repository and I'll try to respond ASAP!
+    (PRs even better — check the `varname` function for the current list of predefined shortcuts.)

 - A vector of the concentrations of a tracer, e.g., Cadmium, with units (using [Unitful.jl](https://github.com/PainterQubits/Unitful.jl)), with missing values skipped, is returned by: